Is Your Company Coming Impressing Job Candidates? 4 Things to Check

 When you lose a job candidate to another company — or worse, to a competitor — it’s easy to assume it was due to factors out of your control.
 Perhaps they were offered a better salary or financial perks you can’t afford, for example.
+Maybe they had more ways to impress job candidates.

 But in reality, finances are just one of many elements that entice a candidate to choose one company over another.
 The companies that win candidates are the ones that make potential hires feel welcomed and respected at every turn.
 And they’re the ones that demonstrate their competence at every opportunity — especially during interviews.